andreabellome/astra-documentation/docs/matlab/Cost functions/MODP/custom/costFunction1_MODP_vdep.md

 - vdep  : scalar value representing the initial departure velocity.
 - sigma : weighting factor for the time-of-flight in the total cost computation.

-## OUTPUT
-- legn  : subset of the input legn matrix corresponding to the Pareto-optimal solutions.
-- vvf   : subset of the input vvf matrix corresponding to the Pareto-optimal solutions.
-- vinff : subset of the input vinff matrix corresponding to the Pareto-optimal solutions.

 ## PROCESS
 1. Compute the departure delta-v (dv1), ensuring non-negative values.
 2. Compute the total time-of-flight (tofs) in years.